 - Online learning: Choose from our Total Care blended learning package (grades 1 to 6), which combines the best of textbook learning with online instruction; Self-Paced online courses (grades 1 to 12), which allow students to log in and view pre-recorded classes at their (and your) convenience; and Live Online Classes (grades 1 to 12), which meet once a week in a virtual classroom with a live instructor and classmates.

 With these options available to you, should you decide to take on some instruction, you could choose some Self-Paced textbook courses where you provide the instruction, as well as some Self-Paced online courses that allow the students to do the work themselves; you could also sprinkle in a Live Online Class or two for more peer-to-peer and student-teacher interaction.
-This type of solution provides the best of both worlds–you can teach as your schedule allows, and your child can work independently with online courses and Live Online Classes while you work.
+This type of solution provides the best of both worlds–you can teach as your schedule allows, and your child can work individually with online courses and Live Online Classes while you work.

 Of course, you could still homeschool with these options on your own.
 It’s just a matter of finding the curriculum and format (textbook, online, virtual classes, etc.) that work for you and your student.

 - What are my curriculum options?

 The first decision to make is whether you’re looking for secular curriculum or Bible-based studies.
 Most curriculum providers offer a selection of both, so this simply depends on your preference.
 But all publishers and online resources are different, so do your homework to determine which is the best fit for your child.
 A website like Curriculum Express offers textbook curriculum from hundreds of publishers, so you can pick and choose what you’d like to teach your student.